 Your society is in urgent need of a Board Secretary!
 If you volunteer, you would become vital part of our very important non-profit work.
 You would receive a free Handbook and become a free member for life.
-We meet eight times a year at the Englewood library, on the morning of the 4th Thursday of the month.
+We meet eight times a year, on the morning of the 4th Thursday of the month.
+Please contact us at our new phone number or:

 FCSC's mailing address: